How to verify HP, HPI, HPE, or EDS employment Updated: November 22, 2017

-To verifiers: Please provide the employee with a link to this page: http://www.hpalumni.org/verif The Hewlett-Packard Alumni Association is not operated by the Hewlett-Packard Company and has no access to HP employment information.
+To verifiers: Please provide the employee with a link to this page ( http://www.hpalumni.org/verif ) so that they can initiate the process themselves.
+The HP Alumni Association is not operated by HP, has no access to HP employment information, and is not able to forward verification requests.

 - If you left the